When you have kids, creating and following a routine may feel like a pipe dream.

 With the Flylady system, my inbox was getting cluttered.
 This goes against the principle of minimizing clutter and creating a stress-free, simple routine.
 Instead of making me feel better about my cleaning routines, I was getting overwhelmed and frustrated.

-On a positive note, Flylady inspired me to create my own checklists.
+On a positive note, Flylady inspired me to create my own cleaning checklist.
 I created a binder filled with packing checklists and detailed cleaning lists that I can refer to whenever I need.
-(Both my travel planner and cleaning checklist are available in the Organized Motherhood Resource Library.)
+Then I simplified my regular cleaning into a one-page printable cleaning checklist that I can reuse every quarter.

 I also started using the Motivated Mom Chore Planner.
 The chore planner has a guided daily cleaning checklist and is super simple to use.
 It kept me focused on the day’s tasks and reminded me to regularly clean my freezer and do chores that I might otherwise forget.
 But best of all, it didn’t overwhelm me or add to my email clutter!